OlenaBolokhonova/visualization/02_activities/assignments/assignment_2.md

       ```

 ### Suggested Improvements for "good" example
+#### Visual Complexity:
 The visualization contains a lot of information, which can overwhelm viewers.
 Simplifying the design by breaking down the data into multiple, smaller charts or focusing on key aspects in separate visualizations could make it easier to digest.
 For example, separate diagrams could highlight electricity sources, consumption sectors, and major consumers individually.
+#### User Interaction and Accessibility:
+The visualization is static, lacking interactive elements that could enhance user engagement and accessibility.
+For instance, adding interactive features like hover-over tooltips with additional information or clickable elements to expand on specific data points could make the visualization more user-friendly.

 ### Suggested Improvements for "bad" example
 #### Clarify Time Frame: